Historical heritage

 Château Louise de La Vallière

-Château Louise de La Vallière is located near the picturesque Loire Valley, close to the town of Reugny, France, and represents an exquisite example of 17th-century architecture.
-The château was built by Louis XIV for his renowned mistress, Louise de La Vallière.
+Château Louise de La Vallière is located near the picturesque Loire Valley, close to the town of Reugny, France, and represents an elegant example of 17th-century architecture.
+The château was built by Louis XIV for his celebrated favourite, Louise de La Vallière.

-The building ensemble is surrounded by 23 hectares of woodland, with the main approach passing through a ceremonial entrance gate, to which a dovecote tower is attached.
-In addition to the château itself—the oldest and dominant structure within the ensemble—five smaller buildings are located nearby.
-These were historically used as a stable, orangery, kitchen, barn, and storage facility.
-The estate also includes a classical French formal garden (jardin à la française) situated near the main building, as well as several more recent additions, including a swimming pool, a tennis court, and a parking area.
+The complex is surrounded by 19 hectares of woodland, with the main approach passing through a grand portal adjoined by a dovecote tower.
+In addition to the château itself – the oldest and most dominant structure in the ensemble – five lower outbuildings are situated nearby, formerly used as a stable, orangery, kitchen, barn, and storage facility.
+The estate also features a classic French formal garden (jardin à la française) adjacent to the main building, as well as several more recent additions, including a swimming pool, tennis court, and parking area.

-The report represented a thorough historical study, including detailed surveys and material analyses of all façade ornaments and their condition, along with precise guidelines for their restoration.
-It also clearly defined the permissible interventions within the building, which greatly facilitated our work on the conversion.
+The report constituted a serious historical study, encompassing detailed survey work and analysis of the materials of all façade ornaments and their condition, along with precise guidance for their restoration.
+The document also clearly defined the permissible interventions within the building, which greatly facilitated our work on the conversion.

-In the main building, we preserved the entrance hall and the two ground-floor salons, transforming them respectively into a hotel reception, a lounge with lobby bar, and a restaurant.
-The restaurant kitchen was located in an existing annex connected to the main château.
-On the second floor and within the attic space, we positioned some of the most luxurious rooms in the hotel.
+In the main building, the entrance hall and the two ground-floor reception rooms were readily transformed into a hotel reception, a lounge with lobby bar, and a restaurant respectively.
+The restaurant kitchen was placed in an existing annex connected to the main château.
+The upper floor and the attic space accommodate some of the hotel’s most luxurious rooms.

-In the buildings formerly used as the orangery and stable, we designed additional hotel rooms.
-The high-volume space of the former barn was transformed into a conference hall, while a storage building located in the most remote part of the complex now houses a luxury spa center.
+The buildings formerly used as an orangery and stable were converted into additional hotel accommodation.
+The lofty space of the former barn was transformed into a conference hall, while a storage building in the most remote part of the complex was redesigned as a luxury spa centre.

-From a structural perspective, the project required the removal of existing and the addition of new intermediate floor levels, as well as the construction of new staircases.
-A major challenge was the additional load from the newly constructed bathrooms, which would have overstressed the centuries-old wooden floor structures.
-This issue was resolved by structural engineer Yonko Kondarev through suspending the sanitary units from the roof structure.
-The roof itself was a remarkable example of craftsmanship and engineering ingenuity characteristic of the region and the period.
+In terms of the structural work, it was necessary to remove existing intermediate floors and add new ones, as well as construct new staircases.
+A significant challenge was the additional load imposed by the newly built bathrooms, which would have overburdened the centuries-old timber floor structures.
+Engineer Yonko Kondarev resolved this by suspending the sanitary facilities from the roof structure – itself a remarkable example of the craftsmanship and engineering ingenuity characteristic of the region and the period.

-The hotel’s heating and ventilation systems were designed using a water-to-air heat pump system, with convector units discreetly integrated into the wall paneling, according to the design by engineer Alexander Marinov.
-A particular challenge in the HVAC design was the selection of a ventilation system for the professional kitchen, which had to be integrated into a limited space due to the relatively low ceiling height.
+The hotel’s heating and ventilation are provided by a water-to-air heat pump system, with convector units discreetly integrated into the wall panelling, designed by Engineer Alexander Marinov.
+A particular challenge in developing the HVAC design was selecting a ventilation system for the professional kitchen, which had to be integrated into a confined space due to the relatively low ceiling height of the room.

-The plumbing and drainage (MEP) design was developed by a Bulgarian engineering team led by engineer Emil Tsanov.
+The plumbing and drainage design was developed by a Bulgarian engineering team led by Engineer Emil Tsanov.

-The complex opened its doors in 2023 and has already secured a place in several prestigious tourism and hospitality rankings, while the restaurant is confidently preparing for its first Michelin stars.
+The complex opened its doors in 2022 and has already earned a place in numerous prestigious rankings in the fields of tourism and hospitality, while the restaurant is confidently preparing for its first Michelin stars.

 Svestari' tomb